ZW007/PulsarBash/README.md

    <b>Docker image</b>

    Please refer to the `Dockerfile` in the repo for details on building a Docker image for this bashruntime: bascially you choose the approriate base image, and then COPY the execuable together with dependience and libraies to the image.
-I kept it in mind that the image should be small.
-It is pushed    to [DockerHub](https://hub.docker.com/r/wangzhen1997/pulsarbash), so you can give it a try.
+I should have made the image smaller.
+It is pushed  to [DockerHub](https://hub.docker.com/layers/199987399/wangzhen1997/pulsarbash/1/images/sha256-103a4d0fb08ae7fa18a0830b3f8aca02377a3911fbab5164182bd0e91e869ead?context=repo&tab=layers), so you can give it a try.

   <br>

   <b>Deploy the StatefulSet on Kubernetes</b>

   For this part, I except you to have a Pulsar deployed on Kubernetes first, so if you do not have a Kubernetes cluster installed, you can try this [k8sinstall-kubeadm](https://github.com/cncamp/101/blob/master/k8s-install/k8s-by-kubeadm/3.k8s-install.md).
+Please Do NOT use minikube because it brought me many problems.
 They you can follow [this](https://pulsar.apache.org/docs/en/kubernetes-helm/#step-1-install-pulsar-helm-chart) to install Pulsar on Kubernetes.
 Simply copy and paste all 1-6 in step 1 and wait for a few mins to get the Pulsar service ready.
-Please Do NOT use minikube because it brought me many problems.

-  If you try get service and see pulsar-mini-proxy service has an CLUSTER-IP then your pods within this cluster can talk with Pulsar using this IP.
+  If you try `get service` and see `pulsar-mini-proxy` service has an CLUSTER-IP then your pods within this cluster can talk with Pulsar using this IP.
 To get an EXTERNAL-IP, you might need to try EKS which provides you a real load-balancer, but CLUSTER-IP is enough for our case.

   ` kubectl get service -n pulsar`
   ![image](https://user-images.githubusercontent.com/45562036/160528277-0da91937-84ac-41f0-a339-6082e81782eb.png)